-Section 2.7(2)(b) of the Act provides Council with the power to determine policies.
+Section 2.7(2)(b) of the Local Government Act 1995 provides Council with the power to determine policies.

-The City's Policy Development and Review Policy sets out the process for repealing and adopting policies.
+The City's Policy Development and Review Policy sets out the process for the development and review of the City's policy documents.